 In this catalog, you will find descriptions of Southern New Hampshire University's undergraduate programs and courses.
 A university catalog offers the most comprehensive description of any institution.
-Spend time with it and you will learn about SNHU's history and mission, its services and outreach, its facilities, and the many opportunities the university provides students for involvement in athletics, student clubs and other enriching activities.
+Spend time with it and you will learn about SNHU's history and mission, its services and outreach, its facilities and the many opportunities the university provides students for involvement in athletics, student clubs and other enriching activities.

 Read between the lines and you'll discover much more.
-You will see what makes Southern New Hampshire University one of New England's most exciting institutions - small classes; our entrepreneurial and innovative spirit; dedicated faculty who bring real-world experience to the classroom; professional programs that are nationally accredited and internationally recognized; multimedia classrooms and state-of-the-art laboratories; a library with excellent holdings and electronic databases; a technologically advanced Center for Financial Studies; a radio station; a student operated gourmet restaurant; an art gallery; a fully equipped athletic center; and an internationally diverse and ambitious student body who annually add to the numbers of our highly successful alumni around the world.
+You will see what makes Southern New Hampshire University one of New England's most exciting institutions - small classes; our entrepreneurial and innovative spirit; dedicated faculty who bring real-world experience to the classroom; professional programs that are nationally accredited and internationally recognized.